backdrop-contrib/composer_manager/README.md

 Composer Manager will also flag the potential version conflict in the UI so the site builder is aware of the inconsistency.

-The story at https://drupal.org/node/1931200 aims to provide manual resolution via the UI, and in the future projects such as https://github.com/dflydev/dflydev-embedded-composer might provide a better solution to eliminate the need for a merging strategy in Composer Manager.

 ### Why can't you just manually maintain a composer.json file?

 Manually maintaining a `composer.json` file provides a single library space that